catherinepope/papermod/content/workshops/planning-and-structuring-your-literature-review.md

 By the end of the session, you’ll have:

-- Understood the purpose of the literature and the process behind it.
+- Understood the purpose of the literature review and the process behind it.
 - Developed your research questions and identified keywords.
 - Considered the scope of your research and how it relates to the field.
 - Reviewed techniques for effective note-taking.